JohnCoates/Aerial/Readme.md

 ## Compatibility

-Aerial is written in Swift, which requires OS X Sierra (10.12) or above.
-Aerial 1.7.1 is the last version that supports macOS 10.9.
+Aerial is written in Swift, which requires OS X Mavericks (10.9) or above.
+Please understand that not every feature will work as intended below OS X Sierra (10.12).

 ## Community